aws-samples/aws-appsync-calorie-tracker-workshop/3_APPSYNC/README.md

 # Module 3: Create DynamoDB tables and AppSync backend

 In this section, we will create the backend for our application.
 We will use Amazon DynamoDB to store user information and AWS AppSync to create GraphQL based backend.

-To simplify the process, we will use AWS CloudFormation templates to create resources for our application backend.
+To simplify the process, we will use AWS CloudFormation templates to create different resources for our application backend.

 Steps:
 - [1.
 Create DynamoDB Tables and Lambda function](#step-1-create-dynamodb-tables-and-lambda-function)